+Valuation processes

-Valuation processes The finance department of the Company includes the team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
-This team reports directly to the chief financial officer of Parent (CFO).
+The finance department of the Parent includes the team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
+The team reports directly to the chief financial officer (CFO) of SIS Limited (formerly known as Security and Intelligence Services (India) Limited), ultimate holding company.
 Discussions of valuation processes and results are held between the CFO and the valuation team at least once every 3 months, in line with the Company's quarterly reporting period.
-External valuer's assistance is also taken for valuation purposes, where required:
+External valuer's assistance is also taken for valuation purposes where required.